IgnisDa/ryot/docs/content/importing.md

 # Importing

 Importing is meant to be a one-time operation.
-They are irreversible.
-Ryot supports importing media from a number of sources.
+They are irreversible, i.e., importing from the same source twice will create duplicates.
 I recommend you make a database backup before starting an import.
 To start, click on "Imports and Exports" link under the "Settings" section in the sidebar.

 An import can fail at various steps.
 Ryot creates a report when an import completes/fails.
 You can see the reports under "Import History" of the imports page.